-Recognizing the importance of cooperation and consultation with indigenous and local communities in determining access to traditional knowledge, Member States should endeavor to, subject to and consistent with national and customary law, facilitate and encourage the development of the following national traditional knowledge databases to which beneficiaries may voluntarily contribute their traditional knowledge:
+[Recognizing the importance of cooperation and consultation] Member States should endeavor to cooperate and consult with Indigenous Peoples and Local Communities [in determining access] [to traditional knowledge], [Member States should endeavor to], subject to and consistent with national [and customary] law, [facilitate and encourage the development of] [the following] [national traditional knowledge databases to which beneficiaries may voluntarily contribute their traditional knowledge] as follows:

-- 5BIS.1 Publicly accessible national traditional knowledge databases for the purpose of transparency, certainty, conservation, and transboundary cooperation, and to facilitate and encourage, as appropriate, the creation, exchange and dissemination of, and access to traditional knowledge. - 5BIS.2 National traditional knowledge databases accessible only by intellectual property offices for the purpose of prevention of the erroneous grant of intellectual property rights.
-Intellectual property offices should seek to ensure that such information is maintained in confidence, except where the information is cited during the examination of an application for intellectual property protection. - 5BIS.3 Non-public national traditional knowledge databases for the purpose of codifying and conserving traditional knowledge within indigenous and local communities.
-Non-public national traditional knowledge databases should only be accessible by beneficiaries in accordance with their respective customary laws and established practices that govern the access or use of such traditional knowledge.
+- 5BIS.1 Publicly accessible national [traditional knowledge] databases publicly available traditional knowledge for the purpose of transparency, certainty, conservation, and transboundary cooperation, and to facilitate and encourage, as appropriate, the creation, exchange and dissemination of, and access to traditional knowledge. - [5BIS.2 National [traditional knowledge databases of publicly available traditional knowledge accessible only by intellectual property offices for the purpose of prevention of the erroneous grant of intellectual property rights.
+Intellectual property offices should seek to ensure that such information is maintained in confidence, except where the information is cited during the examination of an application for intellectual property protection.] - 5BIS.3 Non-public national traditional knowledge databases for the purpose of [codify] [codifying] and conserving traditional knowledge within indigenous and local communities.
+Non-public national traditional knowledge databases should only be accessible by beneficiaries in accordance with their respective [customary] laws] and established practices that govern the access or use of such traditional knowledge.